rmitsch/univie-business-intelligence/exercises/1/readme.md

 * Localisation
 * LDH marker

-TODO how to reflect depencency for diagnoses? param for "depends on other activity"? lowest common denominator for normalizing data (e. g. exzision) matching patients?

 **3. Export the data from the data integration model into MXML and submit the resulting MXML file.
 One option to do so is using the SQLXML standard.
 (3 points)**